 Provisions created for possible losses on loans and advances classified as standard and watch are classified as general provisions.
+Off-Balance sheet exposures like guarantees and letters of credit are classified in the same manner.
 For each risk category, the following minimum rates of specific provision are applied: